 - How to Roast

 - Recipes with Butternut Squash

-Did you know butternut squash is bursting with anti-aging and anti-inflammatory nutrients?
-This super vegetable is rich in a broad spectrum of carotenoids (lutein, zeaxanthin, beta-carotene, etc.) as well as vitamin C, fiber, omega-3’s, potassium, magnesium, B vitamins and more!
+As I mentioned, butternut squash is bursting with anti-aging and anti-inflammatory nutrients.
+This super vegetable is rich in a broad spectrum of carotenoids as well as vitamin C, fiber, omega-3’s, potassium, magnesium, B vitamins and more!

-For years I would pass right by the butternut squash in the supermarket simply because I was just too intimidated by its appearance and thick hard skin to buy it.
-But, the thing is, if you get a really good, super sharp 6-inch chef’s knife you can easily—and safely—cut into it.
+For years I would pass right by the butternut squash in the supermarket simply because I was just too intimidated by its appearance.
+The thick hard skin seemed difficult to work with and I would just rather not mess with it.

 How to Roast Butternut Squash